d-ries/linux-essentials/03_commandline/01_course.md

 ```bash
 sudo shutdown -h now
 ```
 This command will shut down the Ubuntu server machine immediately.
-This is also the propper way to shutdown the virtual machine!
+This is also the propper way of shutting down the virtual machine!
 The `sudo` command stands for _super user do_.
 Some commands require administrator rights.
-By adding the `sudo` command, you will run this command as the _super user_.
-This user, in Linux, is called _root_ (compase this to the administrator user in Windows).
+By adding the `sudo` command in front, you will run this command as the _super user_.
+This user, in Linux, is called _root_ (compared to the administrator user in Windows).
 The example actually exists out of 2 commands.
 The `sudo` command followed by the `shutdown command`.
-The `shutdown` command will use _the option_ `-h` with a value of `now`.
+The `shutdown` command will use _the option_ `-h` with _a value_ of `now`.

-Commands ofthen have all kinds of options (that can take values aswell) to extend the functionality of a command.
+Commands often have all kinds of options (that might take values as well) to extend the functionality of a command.
 The option `-h` for the `shutdown` command will take an (optional) value that defines when the server needs to actually shutdown.
 If no value is given, it will plan the shutdown task 1 minute after running the command.
-Lets look at some other options from running `man shutdown`:
+Let's look at some other options with the command `man shutdown`:
 ```bash
 SHUTDOWN(8)                                            shutdown                                           SHUTDOWN(8)